statecharts/statecharts.github.io/_glossary/atomic-state.md

     name: State
 aka:
   - title: Simple state
-    oneliner: A synonym for Compound state
+    oneliner: A synonym for Atomic state, a state that has no substates
-    url: compound-state.html
+    url: atomic-state.html
 ---

 # Atomic state